gzuppa/employee-management-system-mern/README.md

-# EmployeeManagement
+# Employee Management System

+In alpah version, due to the immaturity of latest Material UI v1-beta06, the project is changed to use Ant Design

 ## Front-end

-ReactJS, Redux, Material-UI
+ReactJS, Redux, Ant Design UI

 ## Back-end